 - A yellow highlighted background is used to show the current item or number being edited. - The OK symbol will flash in yellow at the left side of the screen whenever the current selection is different than saved settings.
 This indicates that pressing OK is required to save the new current settings.
-Press OK to save changes or press Cancel to discard changes made and revert to the previous data. - The Arrow buttons are used to make selections from available options, and also to make edit numbers.
-Where a number needs to be entered, the to button is used to select the digit to be changed (move the underline).
-The to buttons increment or decrement the number at the underlined digit.
-Holding the arrow button will start an accelerating repetition of the button press. - Press 🖺 to exit Pre-balance and return to the Auto-Balance Main Screen.
+Press OK to save changes or press 🎇 Cancel to discard changes made and revert to the previous data. - The Arrow buttons are used to make selections from available options, and also to make edit numbers.
+Where a number needs to be entered, the \(\phi\) button is used to select the digit to be changed (move the underline).
+The \wedge w buttons increment or decrement the number at the underlined digit.
+Holding the arrow button will start an accelerating repetition of the button press.